nathin-dev/AETHER-HARVEST/README.md

 Play the Game :
 ----------------------
-1) Linux (Recommended)

-Download the AppImage from Releases and run:

-chmod +x Aether_Harvest-x86_64.AppImage
-./Aether_Harvest-x86_64.AppImage
+( Currently the linux version is not working will update soon )

-2) Windows(works good no isses if any contact me ):
+1) Windows(works good no isses if any contact me ):

 Download the .exe from Releases and double-click to play: